Van Gogh Museum: Art thefts

 In 1991, twenty paintings were stolen from the museum, among them Van Gogh's early painting The Potato Eaters.
 Although the thieves escaped from the building, 35 minutes later all stolen paintings were recovered from an abandoned car.
 Three paintings – Wheatfield with Crows, Still Life with Bible, and Still Life with Fruit – were severely torn during the theft.
-Four men, including two museum guards, were convicted for the theft and given six or seven-year sentences.
+Four men, including two museum guards, were convicted of the theft and given six or seven-year sentences.
 It is considered to be the largest art theft in the Netherlands since the Second World War.

 In 2002, two paintings were stolen from the museum, Congregation Leaving the Reformed Church in Nuenen and View of the Sea at Scheveningen.
-Two Dutchmen were convicted for the theft to four-and-a-half-year sentences, but the paintings were not immediately recovered.
+Two Dutchmen were convicted of the theft to four-and-a-half-year sentences, but the paintings were not immediately recovered.
 The museum offered a reward of €100,000 for information leading to the recovery of the paintings.
 The FBI Art Crime Team listed the robbery on their Top Ten Art Crimes list, and estimates the combined value of the paintings at US$30 million.
 In September 2016, both paintings were discovered by the Guardia di Finanza in Castellammare di Stabia, Italy in a villa belonging to the Camorra drug trafficker Raffaele Imperiale.
 The two artworks were found in a "relatively good state", according to the Van Gogh Museum.